numToStr/react-intro/slides.md

 ##

-React is a **UI library** for making beautiful and interactive web applications.
+React is a _library_ for making beautiful and interactive UI.

 # What is not React?